Premature Ejaculation

 Notice difficulty controlling timing during sexual activity

-Avoid sexual activity due to concerns about performance
+Avoid sex due to concerns about ejaculation timing

-Want a structured understanding of what is contributing to the difficulty
+Want a structured clinical understanding of what is happening

-It can be helpful for individuals and couples.
+It can be relevant for individuals or couples.

 This may not be suitable if you are:

-Seeking urgent medical assessment for new or unexplained physical symptoms
+Seeking urgent medical assessment for sudden or unexplained physical symptoms

-Looking for informal or unstructured sexual advice without clinical framing
+Looking for informal or unstructured sexual advice or coaching

 Not currently able to engage in structured therapeutic work

-In some cases, medical review or broader psychological support may be recommended alongside psychosexual therapy.
+In many cases, medical review or psychological support is be recommended alongside psychosexual therapy.

 Next step